 'It's not a diet, it's a lifestyle': a longitudinal, data-prompted interview study of weight loss maintenance.

-Abstract Objective: To advance understanding of the individual and environmental factors underpinning weight loss maintenance.
-Design: Semi-structured, data-prompted interviews were conducted with twelve overweight adult participants (3 men, 9 women) who had lost over 5% of their body weight in the year before baseline.
+Objective: To advance understanding of the individual and environmental factors underpinning weight loss maintenance.
+Design: Semi-structured, data-prompted interviews were conducted with twelve overweight adult participants (three men, nine women) who had lost over 5% of their body weight in the year before baseline.
 Participants gathered daily data through wireless scales, activity monitors (Fitbit™), ecological momentary assessment and experience sampling (taking photographs, writing notes).
-They were interviewed at three- and six-months post baseline.
+They were interviewed at 3- and 6-months post baseline.
 Interview stimuli included personal data of weight and activity graphs, correlations of psychological factors, and self-generated notes and photographs.
 Interview data were analysed using the Framework Method, applying pre-specified maintenance-relevant theoretical themes.
-Results: The theoretical Framework provided a good fit for the narratives, with five main themes underpinning successful weight loss maintenance: sustained motivation; effective self-regulation; plentiful resources; habit formation and a supportive environment.
+Results: The theoretical Framework provided a good fit for the narratives, with five main themes underpinning successful weight loss maintenance: sustained motivation, effective self-regulation, plentiful resources, habit formation and a supportive environment.
 Additionally, participants reported an identity shift from being a dieter to accepting a new healthy lifestyle.
 Goal prioritising and allowing for occasional controlled lapses enhanced weight loss maintenance.
 Conclusions: This study successfully used the novel method of data-prompted interviews to explore weight loss maintenance experiences with new explanations emerging from the data.
 Future research should further develop behaviour change maintenance theory and data-prompted interview method.
-Keywords: behaviour maintenance theory, data-prompted interviews, ecological momentary assessment, experience sampling, weight loss maintenance